ShinyTrinkets/twofold.ts/docs/readme.md

 Single tags are **consumed** after they are rendered, so they are **one use only**.

-Some functions make more sense as single tags (eg: `<emojiClock />`).
+Some functions are better suited as single tags, such as `<emojiClock />`, or `<line '40 />`.

-They are useful in case of composing a document, when you want TwoFold to quickly autocomplete some text for you, and then stay out of your way.
+These tags are particularly useful when starting TwoFold in watch mode.
+By specifying the folder where you edit your files, TwoFold promptly executes the tag and generates the result every time you save, staying out of your way while providing efficient functionality.

 ## Double tags